righthalfplane/SdrGlut/README.md

 # Installation of libliquid

 There are several recent versions of libliquid.
-The call to The ampmodem_create differs.
+The call to ampmodem_create differs.
 If a complier error happens,  switch the line that is commented out.
 It occurs in two places.

       f->demodAM = ampmodem_create(0.5, mode, iflag);